What is Lean Six Sigma Methodology ?

 Value Enabling Activities

-What is Lean Six Sigma and What are the Eight Kinds of Wastes ?
+What is Lean Six Sigma & What are the Eight Kinds of Wastes ?

 Waste can be anything except the materials and resources that can add value to an activity.
-Therefore high amount of materials, over -production, idle time, manpower more than needed, machinery more than required can be classified as wastes.
+Therefore the high amount of materials, overproduction, idle time, manpower more than needed, machinery more than required can be classified as wastes.

 Lean six sigma seeks to eliminate eight kinds of wastes.
-Seven of the wastes are directly related with production and the waste “Non-Utilized Talent” is related with employee’s capabilities.
+Seven of the wastes are directly related to production and the waste “Non-Utilized Talent” is related to employee’s capabilities.
 The seven wastes (muda) are devised by Taiichi Ohno “the father of the Toyota Production System”.

 By the help of Lean tools, The Eight Kinds of Wastes which are below can be eliminated.
 “DOWNTIME” is the acronym for The Eight Kinds of Wastes.

-• Defects : Defects are the errors and mistakes in the production that make employees to lose time to fix.
+• Defects: Defects are the errors and mistakes in the products that make employees lose time to fix.

-• Transportation : To move the product from some place to another place.
-The unnecessary transportation of the product is costly and causes time loses.
+• Transportation: To move the product from someplace to another place.
+The unnecessary transportation of the product is costly and causes time loss.

-• Inventory : Excess storage space and purchased materials more than needed cost to the organization.
+• Inventory: Excess storage space and purchased materials more than the needed cost to the organization.
 Excess inventory increases handling costs.

-• Motion : Unnecessary movement of resources, materials, equipments and supplies from one location to another is a costly process and it causes time loses.
+• Motion: Unnecessary movement of resources, materials, equipment, and supplies from one location to another is a costly process and it causes time loss.

 Benefits of Using Lean Six Sigma

 Lean principles provide a framework for an organization to improve both service and manufacturing processes by eliminating eight kinds of wastes.
-Most of the organizations suffer from low quality processes and high costs.
-Lean principles provides methods to overcome the most common industry problems.
+Most of the organizations suffer from low-quality processes and high costs.
+Lean principles provide methods to overcome the most common industry problems.